 How Does a Mortgage Work?

 As mentioned earlier, you can use a cash-out refinance to pull equity from your home.
-Most lenders let you borrow up to 80 percent of your equity, and you’ll receive cash at closing.
+Most mortgage lenders let you borrow up to 80 percent of your equity, and you’ll receive cash at closing.

 Here’s an example of how it works:

-- Assume your home is worth $425,000, and you owe $255,000 on your mortgage.
+- Assume your home’s value is $425,000, and you owe $255,000 on your mortgage.

 - You’ll get a new loan for $340,000 ($255,000 + $85,000).